It takes about 6 seconds for a recruiter to scan your resume. Make your resume stand out by incorporating the following 10 tips:

 Most companies want to make a difference in the community.
 If you are doing this by volunteering, mention that.
 It is even more crucial for fresh graduates who do not have any work experience.

 Address all gaps on the resume with honesty.
-It is better for hiring managers to know that you were traveling the world or looking for work rather than leaving on their own to interpret the gap.
+It is better for hiring managers to know that you were traveling the world or looking for work rather than leaving up to them to interpret the gap.

 Work Experience Dates